tsoj/Nalwald/README.md

 played good enough chess to win against amateur players.
 Since then, I wrote numerous chess engine, most in C++ (*jht-chess*, *zebra-chess*, *jht-chess 2*, *squared-chess*, and *Googleplex Starthinker*) but also one in Rust (*Hactar*) and now in Nim as well.
-While my first chess engine could barely beat me (I am not a very good chess player, and was much less so in 2016), today Nalwald could beat Magnus Carlsen most of the time.
+While my first chess engine could barely beat me (and I am not a very good chess player, and was much less so in 2016), today Nalwald could beat Magnus Carlsen most of the time.